godot-addons/godot-behavior-tree-plugin/README.md

-# Godot Engine Behaviour Tree Editor Plugin
+# Godot Engine Behavior Tree Editor Plugin

 A Behavior Tree implementation for the Godot Engine, written in pure GDScript.